"""pmrf.model

 fields = []

-elif isinstance(key, SequenceKey) or isinstance(key, FlattenedIndexKey):
+elif isinstance(item, SequenceKey) or isinstance(item, FlattenedIndexKey):

 return self.separator.join(fields)